Reaper (Overwatch): Promotion and reception

+To promote Overwatch and the character, Reaper was one of twelve heroes showcased in a playable build of the game at the 2014 BlizzCon convention, while additional material included a cosplay guide and promotional images themed around holidays.
+Nerf meanwhile released a foam dart shooting white replica of his shotgun, while Hasbro released a figure based on his Blackwatch appearance as Gabriel.

 Reaper was mostly well received since his debut.
 Polygons Daniel Friedman described him as among "the least nuanced characters in all of gaming", due to his design and voice lines often focusing on death.
 While he further described him as an "extra-emo version of Skeletor", Reaper was also his favorite character in Overwatch "by a huge margin".
 Patricia Hernandez in an article for Kotaku stated that while Reaper's personality came across as "tryhard edgelording", she enjoyed how the community added some humor to him, through elements such as a Twitter account that documented the names of players using Reaper.
 She stated more ironic usernames juxtaposed against the character's design were often ridiculous, and helped change how she perceived the character in-game.

-Amanda Wallace of Killscreen described him as "the ultimate edgelord symbol", describing how much of his character design seemed to call out to a part of herself that "lusts after Tripp pants, Evanescence, and black nail polish", reflecting the "traditional symbols to which pubescent angst-queens attach themselves".
+Amanda Wallace of Kill Screen described him as "the ultimate edgelord symbol", describing how much of his character design seemed to call out to a part of herself that "lusts after Tripp pants, Evanescence, and black nail polish", reflecting the "traditional symbols to which pubescent angst-queens attach themselves".
 Further stating that Reaper had a tendency to almost seem effortless in how he moved, she felt he represented an archetype of characters "meant to be dark and moody" often found in ensemble-cast games.
 However, compared to similar character he was elevated by both the voice acting and backstory, as well as how elements such as his design reflected his cultural heritage, that being the symbolism of a barn owl and how Meso-American often associated it with death and destruction.